Ls4ss/movnet/README.md

 ---------------------------------------------------------------------------------------------------------------

-Install
+##Install

- To execute the attack, just give the scripts "movnet.sh" and "target.sh" permission with "chmod + x "script.sh" then run the script with "./movnet.sh".
+ To execute the attack, just give the permission the scripts "movnet.sh" and "target.sh" with "chmod + x "script.sh" then run the script with "./movnet.sh".

 -------------------------------------------------------------------------------------------------------------